Alexis M.,

 IT projects do not fail by chance.
 They fail for avoidable reasons.
 The top 3: unclear requirements, lack of executive support, unrealistic schedules.
 The successful 30% aren’t smarter – they have better processes.
 You can have that too.

 You have just approved 2 million for a new system.
 The project was supposed to go live in 18 months.
-Top people, clear plan, everyone motivated.
+Best people, clear plan, everyone motivated.

 14 months later: 800,000 over budget.
 Six months behind schedule.
-The CEO asks why no one saw this earlier.
+The CEO asks why nobody saw it earlier.

 This is not your fault.
-This is the norm.
+It's the norm.

 The Standish Group has been analyzing IT projects for 30 years.
 The results?
-Remarkably consistent—and remarkably depressing.
-70% fail or miss their goals massively.
+Remarkably consistent - and remarkably depressing.
+70% fail or miss their targets by a wide margin.

 These are not isolated cases.
 This is a systemic problem.